-There are two ways you can learn the trade, that's either complete an apprenticeship or enroll in a trade school: A carpenter apprenticeship typically lasts four years and includes on-the-job training and classroom instruction while the short course or degree in trade school typically last few weeks or months.
+There are two ways you can learn the trade, that's either complete an apprenticeship or enroll in a trade school: A carpenter apprenticeship typically lasts four years and includes on-the-job training and classroom instruction while the short course or degree in trade school typically lasts a few weeks or months.

 Upon completion of a carpenter training program, individuals are prepared to take the journeyman carpenter exam.
 This exam is administered by the National Center for Construction Education and Research and tests an individual's knowledge of the carpentry trade.
 Upon passing the exam, carpenters are able to obtain a carpenter certification, which allows them to work independently.